eshwen/SVJ_production/README.md

 ## Features to add/bugs to fix

 - The number of jobs succeeding in a round of submission is quite low.
 Need to fix that.
 - Fix Python environment issues.
-Need to be able to `cmsenv`, and run `cmsDriver.py and `cmsRun`.
+Need to be able to `cmsenv`, and run `cmsDriver.py` and `cmsRun`.
 - Finish writing Python version of scripts and tidy up.
+- Sometimes there are issues when hadding the component miniAODs.
+Need to fix that.